llamasking/BadBoi-Bot/TERMS.md

 By using this bot, you allow us to:

 1. See command usage and associated information.
-This includes but is not limited to which command you used, which arguments you gave it, and your username.
+This includes which command you used, which argument(s) you gave it, and your username.
 2. See when these things happen.
-When we log things to be sent to the console we attach a timestamp.
-3. If and when BadBoi Bot responds or sends a message or gives back a reply, and in what server it has sent its response in.
+Timestamps are attached to all logged information.

 **Just because we  can, does not mean that we do.** Anything logged is strictly used to further bot development. **Obtained information will not sold to anyone for any reason.**